exequiellares/mock-api/README.md

 Received request are logged into: var/log/mock_api.log

-## TODO
+## Next features

 * Allow to configure body response on GET request
 * Allow to configure body response on POST request
-* Allow to configure unauthorized error message
+* Allow to configure error messages